prestonharberts/bib/Bible/dan7.md

 “until the Ancient of Days arrived and judgment was rendered in favor of the holy ones of the Most High.
 Then the time came for the holy ones to take possession of the kingdom.
 ###### ¶ 23
 “This is what he told me:
->  ‘ The fourth beast means that there will be a fourth kingdom on earth
+> ‘The fourth beast means that there will be a fourth kingdom on earth
->  ‘ That will differ from all the other kingdoms.
+> ‘That will differ from all the other kingdoms.
->  ‘ It will devour all the earth
+> ‘It will devour all the earth
->  ‘ And will trample and crush it.
+> ‘And will trample and crush it.
 ###### 24
->  ‘ The ten horns mean that ten kings
+> ‘The ten horns mean that ten kings
->  ‘ Will arise from that kingdom.
+> ‘Will arise from that kingdom.
->  ‘ Another king will arise after them,
+> ‘Another king will arise after them,
->  ‘ But he will be different from the earlier ones.
+> ‘But he will be different from the earlier ones.
->  ‘ He will humiliate three kings.
+> ‘He will humiliate three kings.
 ###### 25
->  ‘ He will speak words against the Most High.
+> ‘He will speak words against the Most High.
->  ‘ He will harass the holy ones of the Most High continually.
+> ‘He will harass the holy ones of the Most High continually.
->  ‘ His intention will be to change times established by law.
+> ‘His intention will be to change times established by law.
->  ‘ The holy ones will be delivered into his hand
+> ‘The holy ones will be delivered into his hand
->  ‘ For a time, times, and half a time.
+> ‘For a time, times, and half a time.
 ###### 26
->  ‘ But the court will convene, and his ruling authority will be removed—
+> ‘But the court will convene, and his ruling authority will be removed—
->  ‘ Destroyed and abolished forever!
+> ‘Destroyed and abolished forever!
 ###### 27
->  ‘ Then the kingdom, authority,
+> ‘Then the kingdom, authority,
->  ‘ And greatness of the kingdoms under the whole heaven
+> ‘And greatness of the kingdoms under the whole heaven
->  ‘ Will be delivered to the people of the holy ones of the Most High.
+> ‘Will be delivered to the people of the holy ones of the Most High.
->  ‘ His kingdom is an eternal kingdom;
+> ‘His kingdom is an eternal kingdom;
->  ‘ All authorities will serve him and obey him.’
+> ‘All authorities will serve him and obey him.’
 ###### ¶ 28
 “This is the conclusion of the matter.
 As for me, Daniel, my thoughts troubled me greatly, and the color drained from my face.
 But I kept the matter to myself.”